Student Advisory Council

 • Students and school advisors will participate in an orientation meeting.

-• Student representatives will attend a meeting to select their regional council leadership and delegates to the state council.
+• Student representatives will attend a meeting to elect their regional council leadership.

 Information to share with Prospective Candidates